 Results from the study showed both group home managers and adults with intellectual or developmental disabilities improved nutrition knowledge from pre to post tests.
 Group home managers reported intent to change behavior for 12 of 18 behaviors examined.
 The curriculum was seen to be adaptable to fit various needs of group homes in different teaching settings, learning levels, and interests for participants.

 Overall, the adapted SNAP-Ed curriculum for managers and clients living in group homes appears to increase knowledge of nutrition and may improve food behavior.
 Increased nutritional knowledge among group home managers and adults with intellectual or developmental disabilities may help decrease risk of nutritional related diseases.

 Panting, Amanda, "The Effectiveness of an Adapted SNAP-Ed (Supplemental Nutrition Assistance Program-Education) Curriculum for Adults with Intellectual or Developmental Disabilities" (2012).
-All Graduate Plan B and other Reports.
-Paper 156.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
+156.